 ——————–Final Crisis #2, Part 1

 Batman meets with the JLA in the Hall of Justice to discuss Orion’s tragic mystery murder.
-(This scene is re-shown verbatim in Batman #702, Part 1).
+(This scene is re-shown verbatim in Batman #702, Part 1.)
 Meanwhile, Libra (secretly working for Boss Dark Side) recruits the A-listers (Lex Luthor, Vandal Savage, Dr. Sivana, and Gorilla Grodd) into his Secret Society of Super-villains, but it will take some convincing to get these guys fully on board.
-So, (as seen in Part 2 of Justice League of America Vol. 2 #21), Libra unveils a captured Martian Manhunter.
+In order to convince the bunch, Libra unveils a captured Martian Manhunter (as seen in Justice League of America Vol. 2 #21, Part 2).
 In order to impress the bigwigs, Libra grants the wish of Z-list super-villain Human Flame and does something that has never been done before: He murders J’onn!
-As J’onn dies, he sends out a distressing psychic shock-wave to all of his allies (as seen through flashback in Final Crisis: Requiem #1).
+As J’onn dies, he sends out a distressing psychic shock-wave to all of his allies (as seen through flashback from Final Crisis: Requiem #1).
 In New York City, Nightwing discovers J’onn’s mutilated corpse on display.
 That night, in J’onn’s final telepathic act, his spirit posthumously enters the minds of his five closest friends: Batman, Superman, Hal Jordan, Black Canary, and Gypsy.
 The five sleepwalk, recite, and transcribe J’onn’s requiem, Mars: A History by J’onn J’onzz.
 Meanwhile, retired Metropolis cop Dan Turpin investigates the disappearance of a bunch of missing children.
-Turpin beats information out of a hapless Mad Hatter (as seen through flashback in Final Crisis #2) which leads him to the Dark Side Club, a seedy bar in the shell of a ruined city once known as Blüdhaven.
+Turpin beats information out of a hapless Mad Hatter (as seen through flashback from Final Crisis #2), which leads him to the Dark Side Club, a seedy bar in the shell of a ruined Blüdhaven.
 Turpin is immediately captured by the club’s owner, Boss Dark Side (who is actually Darkseid in a human host body).
 All of the other evil New Gods are present at the club as well (in human host forms).
 Dark Side then reveals his big surprise that he has discovered the Anti-Life Equation!
 Lightning storms erupt all over Earth.
 Final Crisis is beginning!
 For two days the sun refuses to rise.
 Nothing has happened yet, except for an eerie and silent darkness.
 Batman, Nightwing, and Robin patrol together.
 Elsewhere, Geo-Force improbably defeats Deathstroke in combat, although both are left critically injured.
 The next black morning, the entire superhero community gathers and travels to Mars for the funeral of J’onn Jonzz.
 J’onn is buried in a pyramid on his home planet with his historical memoirs by his side.
 Superman delivers a eulogy at the service, which is broadcast live on Earth (as shown in Final Crisis: Revelations #1, Part 1).
 Luthor isn’t impressed with the Martian’s death and tells Libra that he will only join the new SSoSV if the latter hurts Superman.
 Later, at the Hall of Justice, an autopsy of Orion reveals that the New God has both a fatal entry and exit wound from a gunshot (although, curiously, no weapon or bullet are actually found).
 The JLA meets Kraken, the hardass no-bullshit leader of the Alpha Green Lanterns who have been sent to Earth to investigate Orion’s death on behalf of the Guardians themselves.
 Also noteworthy, Mr. Miracle (Shilo Norman) recruits a bunch of Japanese metahuman teens onto a team designed specifically to combat against the return of Darkseid, which Miracle has become aware of.
 The group, which includes Shiny Happy Aquazon and Lolita Canary, goes by the name of Super Young Team.
 And one more final note, the Monitor Nix Uotan is sentenced, by his peers, to life as a human on Earth-0 for failing to protect his Earth (Earth-51) during the events of Countdown #13.

-–NOTE: Final Crisis: Revelations #1, Part 2 takes place now.
+–NOTE: In Final Crisis: Revelations #1, Part 2.
 The Spectre, angered about Martian Manhunter’s death, takes his frustrations out on random super-villains present at the scene of the crime.
 Spectre kills Dr. Light, turns him into a wax candle, and delivers his remains to the JLA.

 –Justice League of America Vol. 2 #27-30